nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Steps 1a1 to 1a2 are repeated until the data entered are correct.
       Use case resumes from Step 2.

-**Use Case: UC08 - Find lessons by student names**
+**Use Case: UC09 - Find lessons by student names**
 **MSS:**

-1. Tutor keys in a keyword in the required field to find lessons with students whose names contain any of the specified keywords.
+1. Tutor keys in a keyword in the required field, to find lessons with students whose names contain any of the specified keywords.
-1. TutorEase lists lessons with student names that contain the given keyword.
+1. TutorEase lists lessons that match the requirement.
    Use case ends.

 **Extensions:**